prestodb/presto/presto-docs/src/main/sphinx/installation/jdbc.rst

 ``socksProxy``                    SOCKS proxy host and port.
 Example: ``localhost:1080`` ``httpProxy``                     HTTP proxy host and port.
-Example: ``localhost:8888`` ``SSL``                           Use HTTPS for connections ``SSLTrustStorePath``             The location of the Java TrustStore file that will be used
+Example: ``localhost:8888`` ``SSL``                           Use HTTPS for connections ``SSLKeyStorePath``               The location of the Java KeyStore file that contains the certificate
+                                  and private key to use for authentication.
+``SSLKeyStorePassword``           The password for the KeyStore.
+``SSLTrustStorePath``             The location of the Java TrustStore file that will be used
                                   to validate HTTPS server certificates.
 ``SSLTrustStorePassword``         The password for the TrustStore.